 What are IDX, MLS, RETS and RESO API

-Nowadays, building a stunning real estate website is the natural part.
+Nowadays, building a professional real estate website is the natural part.
 Populating it quickly with different listings or importing them is the real challenge web developers and realtors have to face.

-If you’re a real estate agent, a freelancer, or an agency, you might have some trouble with importing listings quickly to your client’s website.
+If you’re a real estate agent, a freelancer, or an agency, you might have trouble importing listings quickly to your client’s website.

-This is where the concepts of IDX, MLS, RETS, and RESO step in to help make this easy.
+This is where IDX, MLS, RETS, and RESO concepts step in to help make this easy.

 Let’s take a look at what they are and how they can help you finish your real estate web projects quickly and under budget.